rythei/PersonalSiteWorking/index.md

 I am a Machine Learning Scientist at [Harmonic Discovery](https://www.harmonicdiscovery.com).
 I completed my PhD at UC Berkeley under [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/), where I worked on fundamental research in machine learning.
 Before Berkeley, I was a student at Arizona State University, where I studied mathematics and economics, and completed a master's thesis under [Sebastien Motsch](http://seb-motsch.com/) in the mathematics department.
 I was also the machine learning lead in the [Luminosity Lab](https://theluminositylab.com).
 Outside of university, I spent two summers as a research intern at Salesforce Research, and have also worked for Amazon.com in the past.
 See my [CV](./assets/files/Theisen_CV_25sep2023.pdf) for more.

-## Photography

-I love to travel and spend as much time outdoors as possible.
-I always take my camera with me wherever I go - feel free to check out some of my [photos](https://www.instagram.com/rythei).

 ## Research
 During my PhD, I was primarily interested in theoretical aspects of deep learning, mainly been focused on the question of _generalization_.
 Namely, I'm interested in when and how we can fit extremely complicated and expressive models to data, and expect these models to perform well on new, unseen data.